 Timber Frame: Build Your Own, Larger Frames

 This course offers students the opportunity to immerse fully in the craft of timber framing by building a larger and/or a custom-designed timber frame structure.
-Whether creating a getaway cabin, woodshop or retirement home or structure for your community or organization, the beauty and durability of a timber frame structure offers a unique opportunity to literally build your own home.
+Whether creating a getaway cabin, woodshop or retirement home, or structure for your community or organization, the beauty and durability of a timber frame structure offers a unique opportunity to literally build your own home.
 To participate in this course, students select from a list of stock full-sized frames or custom design a building to meet their individual needs.
-To make the larger projects possible, students also recruit a group of assistants (6-8, though some larger groups are possible) who journey to North House together to participate in the project.
-Given the scale of these projects and the number of interested students, North House asks potential students to submit an application for their project to be considered.
+To make the larger projects possible, students also recruit a group of assistants (6-8, though some larger groups could be arranged) who journey to North House together to participate in the project.
+Given the scale of these projects and the number of interested parties, North House asks potential students to submit an application for their project to be considered.
 Applications are reviewed and selected based on a number of factors.
 North House hosts three Build Your Own Timber Frame, Larger Size projects in an average year.

 During the first days of class, participants engage in lessons on timber frame terminology, joinery and layout.
-Working together, the group of family or friends actively cut timbers for the structure every day.
+Working together, the group of family, friends, or colleagues actively cut timbers for the structure every day.
 Ultimately, students complete all or most of the joinery on the structure and develop timber framing skills that will last a lifetime.
 Near the completion of the course, a raising rehearsal demonstrates pre-assembly and raising techniques.
-Students may choose from a variety of base/stock frame of different sizes or may develop their own custom frame.
+Students may choose from a variety of base/stock frames of different sizes or may develop their own custom frame.
 Every project includes a complete set of timber frame plans.
 The plan set includes 3-D and 2-D views of the frame, detailed drawings with a 3-D view of each timber as well as a timber list.
 Tuition and course length varies depending on frame and group size (minimum six participants).
 Separate tuition payment & cancellation policies apply to this course.

 - 16’x24’ with loft – approx. $14,000